squid-cache/squid-cache.github.io/Features/CacheHierarchy.rst

 cache_peer childcache2.example.com   sibling 3128 3130
 cache_peer childcache3.example.com   sibling 3128 3130
 }}}

+  . /!\ cache_peer_domain is deprecated and not longer available from current Squid versions.

-The ''cache_peer_domain'' directive allows you to specify that certain caches siblings or parents for certain domains:
+The SquidConf:cache_peer_access directive allows you to specify that certain caches siblings or parents for certain domains:

 {{{
 #  squid.conf - On the host: sv.cache.nlanr.net